 For those who do not have a car, or those who are not a fan of biking – you are in luck.
 There is a public bus stop on campus.
 Fares are reasonable and you can buy an all day pass or monthly unlimited passes.
 You can ride the bus to the beaches, downtown St. Petersburg, Tyrone Mall and Clearwater.
 Check out the Pinellas Suncoast Transit Authority website for more information.

 Mailing Items Ahead

 If you would like to ship a few boxes to campus in advance, you are permitted to mail a maximum of 5 boxes to your Eckerd mailbox number.
-Make sure they are shipped as close to your arrival as possible.
-Check your Eckerd email account for your mailbox number and mailing instructions.
+Make sure they arrive after July 31st.
+Students will receive their mailbox number and mailing instructions in mid July.